Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: DoF of RIS System without Direct Path

 where the optimal distribution of \(\theta\) is uniform in $(-\pi,\pi]$.
 Since we have $\mathbb{E}|X|^2 \le 1$, the $\log|X|$ term cannot scale with SNR.
 Thus, the $I(\theta; Y|X)$ term also achieves a DoF of $1/2$.

-Combining the two terms, we see that for the SISO channel, the joint transmission of $(X, \theta)$ achieves the same sum DoF as that of a conventional AWGN channel without RIS.
+Combining the two terms, we see that for the SISO channel, the joint transmission of $(X, \theta)$ achieves the same DoF as that of a conventional AWGN channel without RIS.

-For the AWGN channel without RIS, the DoF of 1 can be thought of as being comprised of $1/2$ DoF in the magnitude and $1/2$ DoF in the phase.
-But with RIS as part of the channel, there is $1/2$ DoF overlap between the phase of the input and the phase of the RIS.
-Thus, the joint transmission of $X$ and $\theta$ achieves the same $1/2$ DoF in magnitude and $1/2$ DoF in phase.
+For the AWGN channel without RIS, the DoF of 1 can be thought of as being comprised of $1/2$ DoF in magnitude of $X$ and $1/2$ DoF in phase of $\theta$.
+But with RIS as part of the channel, there is a $1/2$ DoF overlap between the phase of the input $X$ and the phase of the RIS $\theta$.
+Thus, the joint transmission of $X$ and $\theta$ achieves the same DoF with contributions of $1/2$ DoF in magnitude of $X$ and $1/2$ DoF in phase of either $X$ or $\theta$.

-The above argument can be extended to the multiple access setting with $X$ and $\theta$ as independent inputs.
-The DoF region of such an SISO multiple access channel is as shown in Fig.~\ref{fig:region1}.
+The above argument is useful because it can be readily applied to the multiple access setting, in which $X$ and $\theta$ have to be independent.
+The resulting derivation gives the DoF region of the SISO multiple access channel as shown in Fig.~\ref{fig:region1}.